David Castle (musician): Love You Forever

 His second album, Love You Forever was released in September 1979.
-Love You Forever featured Castle's signature style of layered vocals, and had more of a rock and roll feel than Castle in the Sky.
+Love You Forever featured Castle's signature style of layered vocals, and had more of a rock and roll feel than Castle in the Sky, but suffered from poor timing, as it was released just as Parachute Records was folding.
 Castle and songwriting colleague Jack Keller produced the album.
 The album's lone single, "Hold Me Just a Little Bit Longer" (two different versions, b/w "I'll Always Be There When You Need Me" and "No Matter What"), failed to chart.
 A promo of "At One with the Universe and You" was also released to radio stations.

 Also in 1979, he appeared in the motion picture Where the Buffalo Roam, starring Bill Murray and Peter Boyle.
 He was credited as the "Longhair Kid" (one of the featured "hippies").

 1980s

 Shortly after the release of Love You Forever, Parachute Records dissolved.
 Castle set up a recording studio in his home and focused more on composing and orchestrating music for commercials, television, and film.
 He scored music for the following: Vicki!, The Jenny Jones Show, the HBO Rodney Dangerfield special Opening Night at Rodney's Place, the Hallmark Hall of Fame special Home Fires Burning (January 29, 1989), Chuck Workman's The Beats, the Star Trek: The Original Series video episode "The City on the Edge of Forever", a California Army National Guard promotional film entitled California the Beautiful, and an LAPD drunk-driving spot entitled It Could Happen (starring Teri Garr).
 He also served as music supervisor on The Whoopi Goldberg Show.